StephenCleary/ArcDb/README.md

 - Fully asynchronous from the ground up.
 - Streaming result sets.
 - Prefer reliability over performance.
 I.e., validate all reads from disk.
 More expensive reliability checks (e.g., structure validation) should be done opportunistically (e.g., during backups), but should not cause I/O beyond what would otherwise be done.
+- Do not require the end-user to do regular maintenance (i.e., "vacuuming").
+  - If large amounts of data are added and then removed, ArcDb must automatically reduce itself to a reasonable size (not necessarily as small as it was originally, but reduce to a *reasonable* size).
+- Incorporate C# code into the database.
+  - Conditions/checks are implemented in C#.
+  - Use code generation to provide strongly-typed APIs and also hooks for arbitrary checks.
+  - Note: new code checks are not automatically run on existing data.

 ## Non-Goals